UniversalDependencies/docs/_otk/index.md

 * The only guarantee is that colon punctuation (which roughly functions like whitespace) delimits letters before it, but that does not guarantee that letters ranged by two colons constitute a one-word unit.
 * For the subtleties, with respect to word segmentation, everything is an exact match to the reference work "Ahmet Bican Ercilasun, Türk Kağanlığı ve Türk Bengü Taşları, Dergâh Yayınları."
+* Treebanks should treat whitespace as an individual character and not implicitly have it by resorting to `SpaceAfter=Yes` (or by not specifying `SpaceAfter=No`).

 <!---
 **Instruction**: Describe the general rules for delimiting words (for example, based on whitespace and punctuation) and exceptions to these rules.
 Specify whether words with spaces and/or multiword tokens occur.
 Include links to further language-specific documentation if available.